Omdurman

-Omdurman (أم درمان) is a major city in Sudan.
+Omdurman (أُمّ دُرمان) is a major city in Sudan.
 It is the second most populous city in the country, located in the State of Khartoum.
 Omdurman lies on the west bank of the River Nile, opposite and northwest of the capital city of Khartoum.
 The city acts as an important road hub, with the Nile boosting transportation even further.

 Etymology

 The name Omdurman (Umm Durmān) literally translates as "Mother of Durmān", but who she was or might have been is unknown.